richiMarchi/latency-tester/enhanced-client/README.md

   [Example File](../examples/1-tcpdump_report.csv)

-  File containing the timestamp of the ack frame, the round trip time between the packet and its ack and the stream id in order to be able to distinguish the settings of a certain stream.
+  File containing the timestamp of the frame acking the one which the rtt is counted from, the round trip time between these two packets and the stream id in order to be able to distinguish the parameters combination of a certain stream.

   ```
   #frame-timestamp,tcp-ack-rtt,tcp-stream-id